These sensors know when your office is underutilized—and when your grandma takes a fall

 The use case evolved to something a bit simpler: a low-resolution sensor system that could give the operators of offices and other facilities an accurate but noninvasive idea of how spaces are being utilized.

 The pandemic broadened the technology’s applicability, especially in commercial real estate.
 Companies that suddenly found themselves with millions of square feet of empty offices began to use Butlr’s sensors to better understand everything from when they could turn off lights and air-conditioning on empty floors to when expensive office space could be subleased or eliminated.
-Deng says the commercial real estate company CBRE has used Butlr’s technology to reduce its own office space leasing by roughly $5 million.

 And though Butlr is hardly the only company exploring the potential of occupancy tracking—other players include Cisco and Sightcorp—its low-resolution thermal sensing approach gives it some advantages over other more complicated and intrusive technologies.